 At some point we’ll want to upload images and have multiple authors and fancy formatting and RSS feeds and other blogphernalia but that list is enough to get us started.

-I’ll tackle the second story first because I like to start a project by having something working from end to end as quickly as possible and reading a post has fewer moving parts than creating one.
+I’ll tackle the second story first because I like to get something working from end to end as quickly as possible and reading a post has fewer moving parts than creating one.